How has deregulation affected Haltom City?

 The Dallas-Fort Worth region is not the only part of Texas that is deregulated.
 In fact, the utility company monopoly was broken up in a majority of the state with the passing of Senate Bill Number 7 in 2002.
 This bill changed how the energy market worked, opening it up to competition among a variety of retail providers.

 The deregulated energy system allows consumers to get a better deal on their electricity service since providers offer many plans and lower rates to compete for customers.
 Residents in deregulated energy zones can find the plan that works best for them and their situation rather than being stuck with the rates the utility company used to set.
-The marketplace can show you today’s rates and plans for your part of Haltom City.
+Enter your ZIP code above to see today’s rates and plans for your part of Haltom City.

 Haltom City utility companies & energy providers